Thai curry

 What Exactly IS Thai Curry?

-However, Thai curry is NOTHING like Indian curry.
-(It’s far, far better, IMO!)
+But Thai curry is NOTHING like Indian curry.
+It’s far, far better!

 By definition, “curry” can be sauce, or a combination of various spices.
 There are dozens of types of curry and Thai is just one of them.

-Thai curry is a dish made with a Thai curry paste; coconut milk; veggies and/or fruit; herbs; and meat, poultry, or seafood.
-But most of the flavor in Thai curries come from the paste itself.
+Thai curry is made with a Thai curry paste; coconut milk; veggies and/or fruit; herbs; and meat, poultry, or seafood.
+Most of the flavor in Thai curries come from the paste itself.

 • Dried or fresh chili peppers